randomdump/dbd-winstreak-ui/README.md

 ## Credits

-The UI design for this program is based off of MomoSeventh's winstreak UI for his streams.
+The UI design for this program is based on MomoSeventh's winstreak UI for his streams.
 You can find him on Twitch at [https://www.twitch.tv/momoseventh](https://www.twitch.tv/momoseventh).

 ## Quick Start